vprasad60/Neural_Style_Transfer/README.md

 To run this code, first add a content image to the Content_Images folder and a style image to the Style_Images folder.
 For this example, we will use a content image of [Mount Rushmore](https://github.com/vprasad60/Neural_Style_Transfer/blob/main/Content_Images/mount_rushmore.jpg) and a style image of [*Starry Night*](https://github.com/vprasad60/Neural_Style_Transfer/blob/main/Style_Images/blam.jpg) by Vincent Van Gogh.

 ### Running the Code
 The code snippet below indicates the parameters that can be changed in the notebook file.
 These are the default parameters used to generate the images located in the 'Generated_Images' folder.
 It is important to change the content and style image strings based on which images are desired for NST.
-Selecting 'content' and the input image tends to lead to the best results.
+Selecting 'content' as the input image tends to lead to the best results.

 ```python
 # Establish variables